 Investigating an alleged interference with privacy

-The Commissioner may, on his or her own initiative, decide to investigate an act or practice that may be an interference with the privacy of an individual or a breach of APP1 (s 40(2)).
+31 The Commissioner may, on his or her own initiative, decide to investigate an act or practice that may be an interference with the privacy of an individual or a breach of APP 1 (s 40(2)).
 The Commissioner may decide to commence a CII following a complaint or notification of a data breach incident, or may commence a CII independently of any complaint or notification.

-In investigating a complaint or conducting a CII the OAIC will seek to work with the parties concerned.
-If necessary the Commissioner may use the formal powers conferred by the Privacy Act to require an individual or entity to provide information and documents (s 44).
+33 In investigating a complaint or conducting a CII, the OAIC will seek to work with the parties concerned.
+The Commissioner may use the formal powers conferred by the Privacy Act including to require an individual or entity to provide information and documents (s 44).

 Exercising enforcement powers